-Preschools in Malaysia, mostly private, begin accepting children as early as when they’re 2 and a half.
-Some are already offering academic-oriented curriculum.
-They teach academic skills to these little children.
-Some are even already testing them on such skills.
+Most preschools typically begin accepting children at around age 2 ½.
+But that doesn’t mean your child is ready for preschool when s/he reaches that age.
+Some preschools are already offering academic-oriented curriculum.
+They teach academic skills to these young children and some are even already testing them on such skills.

 Studies show that almost 1 in 4 children will experience depression before they’re 19 years old.
-Symptoms of depression in children often include sadness or a low mood that doesn’t go away, among others.
-In the case of early preschoolers, they’re likely to get depressed when they failed to meet their teachers’ or their parents’ academic expectation.
+With this in mind, in the case of early preschoolers, they’re likely to get depressed if when they failed to meet their teachers’ or their parents’ academic expectation.

 “What you’re much less likely to hear is the truth about what actually happens to your kids if prodded to complete tasks before they’re developmentally ready.
 As noted early childhood expert Jane Healy once told me, “When you start something before the brain is ready, you’ve got trouble.”
 Among the possibilities for trouble are enormous stress and even depression.
 Today, depression among children is at an all-time high” – Rae Pica, an education consultant specialising in the education of the whole child, children’s physical activity, and the mind/body connection since 1980.